-Production or test data targets, as well as the operational log data, created by SortCL-compatible data manipulation or generation jobs in the IRI Voracity platform and its included products like — IRI CoSort, NextForm, RowGen, FieldShield and DarkShield — are all machine-readable.
-As such, that data can be forwarded automatically to Splunk for analytics, dashboarding, alerts, etc. through Splunk Universal Forwarder in ad hoc, scheduled or near real-time fashion!
+Production or test data targets, as well as the operational log data, created by SortCL-compatible data manipulation or generation jobs in the IRI Voracity data management platform and its included products (IRI CoSort, NextForm, RowGen, FieldShield and DarkShield) are all machine-readable.
+As such, that data can be forwarded automatically to Splunk for analytics, dashboarding, alerts, etc. through Splunk Universal Forwarder either ad hoc, scheduled, or in near real-time.
 This article explains how to establish and test the connection.

 In our sample use case, several CoSort data manipulation jobs will create target files that get written into a certain directory.
 We will configure Splunk Universal Forwarder to dynamically sense and send all new or changed files in that folder into Splunk.

 You might compare this method to the Voracity add-on for Splunk, which also effects seamless data flows into Splunk from the results of script-driven jobs like CoSort.
 That add-on method is more job-centric and less automatic; a new script must be specified and run for each joint operation to happen.